 PZI’s Open Mind retreats come out of John Tarrant’s impulse to make a Zen meditation retreat that is native to American culture, and that rests in creative process.
 When we take away the barriers to understanding, things just naturally shine.
 There’s not much apparatus or ritual required.
 Silence is held during meditation periods and in the mornings until after breakfast, and even then loosely.
 We try to be gentle with ourselves, the way the coastal fog is gentle on our skin.
 We sit together, share koans, poetry, myth, conversation, and have time to write and walk on the beach and to find out what our lives might be like without our usual stories.
 We do exercises that help our attention to deepen.
 We make discoveries and our lives open.
 No particular background in spiritual practice is required.

 John Tarrant leads these retreats, with a group of 25 or fewer.
 There is usually a mix of experienced meditators and complete beginners.
-Nobody has a rank, nobody has a job to do.
-We sit in a circle and meditate until it’s time to talk, talk until it’s time to take a walk and gaze at the ocean, put our faces to the wind, our toes in the sand, maybe write a poem or feel our hearts shift in new and unexpected ways.
+We sit in a circle and meditate until it’s time to listen, or talk, until it’s time to take a walk and gaze at the ocean, put our faces to the wind, and feel our hearts shift in new and unexpected ways.

 Urban Retreats are designed with an eye toward the integration of our ordinary lives and meditation practice.
 They are commuter retreats held at either the Rockridge Meditation Community or the Santa Rosa Creek Zen Center, and offer a low-cost, non-residential opportunity to discover ordinary, amazing things inside your everyday self.
 As you move back and forth between the retreat space and your ordinary life, the transitions themselves provide occasions to become more intimate with what we assume to be the dividing line between “retreat” and “life.”
 During lunch and dinner breaks, participants are free to explore local neighborhood restaurants or to have a brown bag picnic in the meditation room or out on the deck, weather permitting.
 There are opportunities for both group and private conversation about meditation practice.
 Over the course of the Urban Retreat, you get to explore the way the ordinary can be as vast and boundless as outer space.